Switching to ARM on Amazon EC2 has brought nothing but happiness.

 ALB Response Time

-The grey line is m5.large
+The gray line is m5.large

 Load Average